 This award annually recognizes star qualities in a male high school senior or college student who competes in the sport of bowling.
 Star qualities include distinguished certified bowling performance on the local, regional, state and national levels, academic achievement and extracurricular and civic involvement.
 The award winner receives a $6,000 scholarship.

-The Women’s Western Golf Foundation is a charitable trust providing undergraduate scholarships.
+The Women's Western Golf Foundation is a charitable trust providing undergraduate scholarships.
 Award winners receive a grant in the amount of $2,000 yearly.
-The scholarship is renewable each year, for four years, provided the recipient shows continued financial need and maintenance of GPA above 3.0.
+The scholarship is renewable each year, for four years, provided the recipient shows continued financial need and maintenance of a GPA above 3.0.